MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/EntityTypes.md

 static getAll(): EntityType[]
 `

-Retrieves an iterator of all entity types within this world.
+Retrieves a set of all entity types within this world.

 #### **Returns** [*EntityType*](EntityType.md)[]